AlexReichel02/PixelCola/README.md

 pip install sqlalchemy.sql

 After the packages have been installed the user will type "python3 main.py"  to run the application

+Type the following in a web browser http://127.0.0.1:5001 to access the application